yangchenlarkin/Monstra/Sources/Monstore/MemoryCache/README.md

 **Memory Usage Tracking** provides fine-grained control over cache memory consumption with automatic eviction when limits are exceeded.
 This prevents memory leaks and ensures your app maintains optimal performance even under high memory pressure, making it suitable for memory-constrained environments like mobile devices.

+**Performance Statistics** provides comprehensive cache performance monitoring with automatic tracking of hit rates, access patterns, and cache effectiveness.
+This enables data-driven optimization of cache strategies and helps identify performance bottlenecks in your application.

 ## Core Features

 ### Thread Safety